primesoft-group/oneoffixx-docs/_pages/install/en/server.md

 __Hard disk space__

 The software requires about 100 MB of hard drive space.
 The software requires about 100 MB of hard drive space.
-All OneOffixx Server constituents are set in their standard configuration to log in their respective application directory.
+All OneOffixx Server applications are set in their standard configuration to log in their respective application directory.

 Log files are created every day and can reach a size of several hundred Mb.
 Log files are stored for maximum 7 preceding days.